C0deWiser/simple-storage/README.md

 ### Removing files

 File `path` attribute is a relative path to a disk, e.g. `post/1/test.png`.
-Use `path` attribute to delete file.
+Use `path` attribute to delete a file.
 You may delete multiple files at once.

 ```php
 use Illuminate\Http\Request;